VeryGoodOpenSource/dart_frog/docs/docs/tutorials/jwt_authentication.md

 If the token is valid and belongs to a user, the function must return that user.
 Otherwise, it should return null.

-This middleware will automatically return `unauthorized` response to incoming requests where no valid tokens are provided, so if we go ahead and try the following command in our terminal:
+This middleware will automatically return `unauthorized` response to incoming requests when no valid tokens are provided, so if we go ahead and try the following command in our terminal:

 ```bash